Tolga Yalkin, Assistant Superintendent, delivers remarks for OSFI’s second Quarterly Release Announcement Day

 Forbearance refers to concessions granted to a borrower because of temporary financial difficulty.

 While we recognize the importance of institutions working constructively with CRE borrowers, forbearance should not be used to mask or delay taking necessary actions to mitigate credit risk.
-This is often referred to as “extend-and-pretend.”
+This undesirable practice is often referred to in the business as “extend-and-pretend.”

-Forbearance measures should align with the institution’s risk appetite.
-Institutions should also evaluate their use of forbearance carefully to ensure appropriate provisioning and capital treatment.
+It won’t surprise you that we expect forbearance measures to align with the institution’s risk appetite.
+And as such, financial institutions would we well served to evaluate their use of forbearance carefully to ensure appropriate provisioning and capital treatment.

 This updated notice takes effect immediately.